Why Resilient Housing

 The Resilient Housing Opportunity

 By 2030, three billion people – about 40% of the world’s population – will be living in vulnerable housing if we do not act more quickly.
+Approximately 268 million households are of inadequate quality to support the safety, health, and wellbeing of its residents.

 Inadequate housing is particularly vulnerable to earthquakes and climate hazards – from fire and flood to windstorms and extreme heat.